MinecraftForge/Documentation/docs/gettingstarted/structuring.md

 **HOWEVER**

 If you do not own a domain, **do *NOT* use it for your top level package!**
 It is perfectly acceptable to start your package with anything, such as your name/nickname, or the name of the mod.
-For example, `username.mods` would be a good top level package.
+For example, `com.emailservice.username` or `username.modname` would be good top level packages.

 After you pick a top level package, you should append a unique name to it for your mod.
-Some good examples would be `com.examplemod.awesomesauce` or `username.mods.awesomesauce`, where **AwesomeSauce** is the name of our mod.
+Some good examples would be `com.examplemod.awesomesauce` or `com.emailservice.username.awesomesauce`, where **AwesomeSauce** is the name of our mod.

 The Mod File
 ------------